 • Regulatory Compliance, Investigations & Enforcement Experience

-• Represented former employees of startup in government investigation concerning alleged COVID-related fraud.
+• Represented former employees of medical device company in federal investigation concerning allegations of COVID-related fraud.

-• Investigated and filed civil lawsuit on behalf of large production company against former financiers for breach of contract and fraud.
+• Filed and litigated a civil lawsuit on behalf of a large production company against former financiers for breach of contract and fraud.

-• Investigated and coordinated criminal referrals to the U.S. Attorney’s Office on behalf of victim-clients harmed by fraud in supply chain and cooperated with government investigations into the same.
+• Coordinated criminal referrals to the U.S. Attorney’s Office on behalf of victims of fraud in the supply chain and assisting with government investigations.

 • Investigated and coordinated criminal referral to the U.S. Attorney’s Office on behalf of construction company defrauded by corrupt executives who engaged in self-dealing.